VictorIBK123/Todo-App/README.md

 # Todo App

-A simple Todo application built with React Native to help users manage their daily tasks efficiently.
+A simple Todo application built with React Native to help users manage their daily tasks efficiently, with the ability to create, edit add and delete tasks with a cool user interface.

 ## Installation & Setup